North Carolina Central University

 Series B in 2017

-CareMessage is a technology non-profit dedicated to enhancing patient engagement for low-income populations in the United States.
-Its platform, powered by the Health Equity Engine™, integrates messaging, data, and interoperability to improve access to care, clinical outcomes, and social determinants of health.
-Since its inception in 2013, CareMessage has reached 20 million patients, establishing itself as a leader in promoting health equity at scale.
-The platform offers services that remind and educate patients about primary care appointments, preventive screenings, and disease management, serving community health centers, health plans, and free clinics.
-With a team that includes individuals with lived experiences in these communities, CareMessage reinvests its revenue into impactful initiatives, positioning itself as a preferred partner for organizations focused on advancing health equity.
+CareMessage is a technology non-profit focused on enhancing patient engagement among low-income populations in the United States.
+The organization operates the largest patient engagement platform, powered by its Health Equity Engine™, which integrates messaging, data, and interoperability to facilitate access to care and improve clinical outcomes.
+Since its inception in 2013, CareMessage has reached 20 million patients, distinguishing itself as a proven solution for advancing health equity at scale.
+The platform provides essential reminders, information, and education regarding primary care appointments, preventive screenings, and disease self-management.
+By serving community health centers, health plans, and free clinics, CareMessage empowers patients to take charge of their health while reinvesting its revenue into impactful initiatives, driven by a team that includes individuals with lived experiences in these communities.

 Fast Forward